 1. You are broke.

-When, as Dave Ramsey likes to say, “there is more month at the end of the money” and you are struggling to make ends meet, it feels impossible to get to the other side.
 After struggling with debt, and living beyond my means for years, I finally decided to crawl out.
 The credit cards got chopped, store accounts closed, and our family cut most unnecessary expenses until it was all paid off.
 We paid the student loans, car loans, credit card debt and finally, a first and second mortgage when we sold our home last year.

 I thought it would be a tremendous sacrifice to pull back and put any extra money towards debt, but it was actually a great relief.
 It gave me time to see that I could be just as happy, happier even, without buying a new pair of shoes or trying to lift my spirits at the mall.